wp-plugins/si-contact-form/readme.txt

 - (04 Dec 2012) - Fix uninitialized error on vCita code.
 - Powered by link will open in new window.
 - Added support for Fast Secure Contact Form Newsletter plugin addon.
 - Use correct comment_type = contact-form for Akismet API call.
+- Improve visual style of rating stars.

 = 3.1.5.6 =
 - (03 Nov 2012) - Fix HTML entity problem in multiple email list.